Christmas in a small town brings a chance for a military veteran and a scarred woman to heal.

 Lexi Taylor doesn’t feel like an ugly duckling.
-She’s always hidden her burned arms with long sleeves and maintained a cheerful smile behind the counter of her year-round holiday store.
+She’s always hidden her burned arms with long sleeves and a cheerful smile as she works in her year-round holiday store.

 Tom “Finn” Finnegan is one week out of the Army, where his best friend was killed in combat.
 Tortured by nightmares, Finn is keeping his promise to visit J-Dawg’s parents in their small town.

 After accidentally shattering dozens of Lexi’s expensive ornaments, Finn must pay his debt by working as a handyman.
 Can Lexi and Finn heal each other’s scars as Christmas approaches in Harmony Springs?

 Previously released as Fly Me to the Moon.